 - b.
-If sludge is removed from the facility, the permittee shall ensure the application contractor has received all necessary information to comply with applicable provisions of 40 CFR Part 503. - c.
+The permittee shall maintain adequate records of the quantities of domestic septage removed from the treatment plant's septic tanks and land applied or disposed of by a different method and have said records available for EPA inspection.
+The permittee shall submit to the EPA, at a minimum, an annual summary report of the quantities of domestic septage removed from the treatment plant's septic tanks and how it was used or disposed.
+Said reports shall be submitted to the EPA by January 31 of each year reporting the preceding January thru December interval of sludge disposal operations at the address in Part I.C.3. - c.
+If sludge is removed from the facility, the permittee shall ensure the application contractor has received all necessary information to comply with applicable provisions of 40 CFR Part 503. - d.
 Duty to mitigate.
-The permittee shall take all reasonable steps to minimize any sludge use or disposal in violation of this permit. - d.
+The permittee shall take all reasonable steps to minimize any sludge use or disposal in violation of this permit. - e.
 Planned Changes.
-The permittee shall give notice to the EPA, as soon as possible of any changes in sludge use and disposal. - e.
-The permittee shall retain records of all monitoring information required by this permit related to the permittee's sewage sludge use and disposal activities for a period of at least 5 years. - f.
-If the permittee monitors any pollutants more frequently than required by the permit, using test procedures approved under 40 CFR Parts 136 or 503, the results of this monitoring shall be included in the reporting data submitted to the Agency.
+The permittee shall give notice to the EPA and the WDNR (as a courtesy), as soon as possible of any changes in sludge use and disposal. - f.
+The permittee shall retain records of all monitoring information required by this permit related to the permittee's sewage sludge use and disposal activities for a period of at least 5 years. - g.
+If the permittee monitors any pollutants more frequently than required by the permit, using test procedures approved under 40 CFR Parts 136 or 503, the results of this monitoring shall be included in the reporting data submitted to the Agency. - h.
+The permittee shall comply with existing federal regulations governing sewage sludge use or disposal and shall comply with all existing applicable regulations in any jurisdiction in which the sewage sludge is actually used or disposed. - i.
+The permit may be reopened to incorporate any applicable standards for sewage sludge use or disposal promulgated under Section 405(d) of the CWA. - j.
+The permittee shall comply with standards for sewage sludge use or disposal established under Section 405(d) of the CWA within the time provided in the regulations that establish the standards for sewage sludge use or disposal even if the permit has not been modified to incorporate the requirement.

-- g.
-The permittee shall comply with existing federal regulations governing sewage sludge use or disposal and shall comply with all existing applicable regulations in any jurisdiction in which the sewage sludge is actually used or disposed. - h.
-The permit may be reopened to incorporate any applicable standards for sewage sludge use or disposal promulgated under Section 405(d) of the CWA. - i.
-The permittee shall comply with standards for sewage sludge use or disposal established under Section 405(d) of the CWA within the time provided in the regulations that establish the standards for sewage sludge use or disposal even if the permit has not been modified to incorporate the requirement. - j.
-The permittee shall ensure that the applicable requirements in 40 CFR Part 503 are met when the sewage sludge is applied to the land, placed on a surface disposal site, or fired in a sewage sludge incinerator. - k.
+- k.
+The permittee shall ensure that the applicable requirements in 40 CFR Part 503 are met when the sewage sludge is applied to the land, placed on a surface disposal site, or fired in a sewage sludge incinerator. - l.
 The permittee shall not store sludge onsite or offsite for more than two years without an approved plan for use or disposal.